 Fire limit (2010) West 8

 Rotterdam was bombed on 14 in May 1940, causing much of the center to go up in flames.
 May 2006 the Mayor and Aldermen decided that the fire limit of this fire should be marked.
 The term 'fire limit' was used in the 'Basic plan for the Reconstruction of Rotterdam' from 1946 by ir.
 Cornelis van Traa.
 Urban development, Rotterdam City Archives and Museum Rotterdam conducted extensive research into the precise marking.
 In 2007 a multiple design assignment was given to four artists / designers, which was won by West 8 architectural firm.
 The Fire limit consists of LED fixtures that light up red or green in the evening and are buried in the sidewalk tiles.
 The luminaire contains an illustration of the image The destroyed city and the silhouette of a Heinkel bomber, both depicted in front of a sea of flames with a few burning buildings.
 The illustration was designed in collaboration with Opera Design.
 With the red fixtures, the Fire limit marked in the center.
 The green lights are on the Noordereiland, which has been destroyed by its own fire due to the defense of the city, the so-called friendly fire.
 De Heinkel is therefore missing in the illustration of the green lamp.
-The Fire limit is almost 12 kilometers long and there is a fixture around the 20 meter.
-In total there are almost 600 lamps.
-There is a large black granite stone in five places, on which the destroyed area is indicated and the most important dates are indicated.
-On the Noordereiland there is a sixth stone on the Prins Hendrikkade, the so-called friendly fire stone with a custom text.
-On 21 August 2010 it became the Fire limit officially unveiled.
+The Fire limit is almost 12 kilometers long and there are a total of 385 lamps.
+There are 350 red lamps in the center and 35 green lamps on the North Island.
+In five places is a large black granite stone, on which the devastated area is indicated and the most important dates are stated.
+On the North Island there is a sixth stone on the Prins Hendrikkade, the so-called friendly fire stone with a custom text.
+On August 21, 2010, the Fire limit officially unveiled.
 Click here For more information.

 The Rotterdam architectural firm West 8 was founded in 1987 by Adriaan Geuze (Dordrecht, 1980).
 West 8 has brought landscape architecture to the attention in large-scale urban designs, such as the design and implementation of Schouwburgplein (1991-1996).
 The redesign of the Coolsingel (2018-2020) is also a design by West 8.
 The agency also has a branch in New York.